slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 $$

-Furthermore, accounting for our given values $c_i$ (which are given to us, and are therefore constants) we can further express our polynomial as the following, with the implication that the _root_ of this polynomial would be our flag:
+Furthermore, accounting for our given values $c_i$ (which are given to us, and are therefore constants) we express our polynomial as the following, with the implication that the _root_ of this polynomial would be our flag:

 $$